Anurag236/Chrome_Extension/README.md

 # Chrome Extension Project

 ## Description
-This project is a simple Chrome extension that displays a message when clicked.
-The extension's content is styled using HTML and CSS.
+This project is a simple Chrome extension that displays a funny Joke when clicked.
+The extension's content is styled using HTML ,CSS and JS.

 ## Installation
 To install and use this Chrome extension, follow these steps: